Alejogb1/job-board/blog-data/482-nested-loops-print-seats-solution-python.md

     print(f"Row: {row}, Seat: {col}")
 ```

-Okay so what's going on here?
+ so what's going on here?
 The outer loop `for row in range(rows)` iterates from 0 up to but not including the number of rows we defined, so it starts at 0 and goes to 2 given we set rows to 3 The inner loop `for col in range(cols)` does the same thing but for the columns within the current row, so it goes from 0 to 3 in our case as `cols` is set to 4

 The `print` statement is just printing the current `row` and `col` variables using f strings they're like formatted strings much easier than the old style string formatting that nobody uses anymore these days at least I hope so